sdc-china/IDA-doc/_posts/2020-10-27-references-setup-selenium-grid-redhat.md

 ## Install Latest Firefox

-Please note that the old version firefox installed in Redhat may not support headless well, so we'd better to install the latest firefox.
+Please note that the old version firefox installed on Redhat may not support headless well, so we'd better to install the latest firefox.

 ```
 sudo yum remove firefox